-If you’re not already a member, you can get 25 cents off per gallon on your first fill-up after joining.
-We have a referral link where we’ll also get a credit for new signups.
-You want to support YMMV, don’t you?
+If you’re not already a member, you can sign up with our referral link.
+Doing so gives us a credit for new signups and you want to support YMMV, don’t you?

 Once a member, you automatically get Gold status for 6 months.
 The ongoing membership process is a little more difficult to follow:

-If you fail to make 6 fill-ups of at least 5 gallons during your second three month period, your membership will be downgraded to Silver.
+If you fail to make 6 fill-ups of at least 5 gallons during your second three-month period, Fuel Rewards will downgrade your membership to Silver.
 Silver members get three cents off per gallon instead of five.
-You will be returned to Gold status once you make 6 fill-ups in the three month period and retain the status for the remainder of the period and the rest of the next three month period.
+You can reinstate Gold status once you make 6 fill-ups in the three-month period and retain said status for the remainder of the period and the next three-month period.

 That’s a little more complicated than it really should be, isn’t it?

-Luckily, there are other ways to get and keep gold status that don’t rely on how many times you fill-up at a Shell station over a three month period.
+Luckily, there are ways to get and keep gold status that don’t rely on how many times you fill-up at a Shell station over a three-month period.
 If you’re a new Fuel Rewards member, we’d appreciate it if you sign up using our link first.
 Then you can go and add these offers to your account:

 With Gold status, you automatically get 5 cents off per gallon (up to a 20 gallon limit per fill-up) but it’s possible to save even more.
 Here’s how:

-From the Fuel Rewards home page, there are offers to earn extra savings when clicking through to online merchants.
+There are offers to earn extra savings from the Fuel Rewards home page when clicking through to online merchants.
 If you’re going to use a shopping portal, you should look at a site like Cashback Monitor first to make sure you’re maximizing that purchase for the most points possible.

-There’s also a Fuel Rewards MasterCard co-brand card issued by Citi.
+Citi also issues a Fuel Rewards MasterCard co-brand card.
 I’m only mentioning it to show that it exists.
 Since you’re reading a blog that tells about points, miles, travel and stuff like that, there’s ABSOLUTELY no reason you should even consider applying.
-In fact, do me a favor, forget that I even mentioned it immediately after you finish reading this paragraph.
+In fact, please do me a favor; forget that I even mentioned it immediately after you finish reading this paragraph.
 Thanks!